 What about support from Universal Credit?

-Universal Credit is a new benefit, being piloted in parts of the north-west of England from April 2013, and then starting to roll-out to other new claimants in October 2013.
+Universal Credit is a new benefit, currently being piloted but not yet available to parents making new claims.
 It replaces Child Tax Credit, Working Tax Credit, Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance and Housing Benefit.
 But to begin with, it won’t affect existing claimants of these benefits.

 Under Universal Credit, you will be able get help with childcare costs even if you work less than 16 hours.
 Usually, both parents will still have to work, with some exceptions such as where one partner has long-term sickness or disability, or caring responsibilities for a disabled person.
-The government have said that if a single parent or two member of a couple earn at least enough to pay income tax, they will get extra help in Universal Credit up to 85% of qualifying childcare costs.
-If you earn less than this, the help is 70%.
+The government have said that parents will get extra help in Universal Credit of up to 85% of qualifying childcare costs.
 Qualifying childcare costs mean registered or approved childcare of up to £175 a week for one child or £300 for two or more.
 So 85% is £148.75 for one child and £255 for two or more.
-70% is £122.50 for one child or £210 for two or more.
 But because Universal Credit is means-tested, these are maximum amounts and your income will reduce the help you get.

 Factsheet for parents and carers covering benefits and employment rights when you have children.